When Did the Idea of Traveling to the Moon Begin?

 Verne’s novel was one of the first to describe a realistic method for traveling to the moon.
 Verne’s cannon was based on the real-life experiments of the French inventor Louis-Napoleon Bonaparte.
 Bonaparte had developed a cannon that could launch a projectile over 7 miles.

-Read More Is the travel ban a good idea
+Read More Is it a good idea to use a travel agent

 Verne’s novel was a huge success, and it helped to popularize the idea of traveling to the moon.
 In the years that followed, a number of other scientists and engineers proposed plans for moon journeys.